Akii/blog/posts/2017-06-04-eventsourcing-in-haskell.markdown

 ## Introduction ##

 First of all, welcome.
 This is boring Haskell, so if you're looking for exciting Haskell this might not be the right blog.
 I consider myself a beginner Haskell programmer that has reached productivity level.
 I also do mostly "business" stuff, Domain-Driven Design and sending around domain events.

 In this first post I'll be digging into eventsourced aggregates in Haskell.
 If you are unfamiliar with event sourcing, you might want to get a quick introduction [here](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing).

 It basically means that instead of persisting some state like "Johns account balance is 100 €" you keep track of the changes to Johns account "First he deposited 125 €, then withdrew 25 €".
 Aggregates protect invariants like "John can only withdraw 25 € if he actually has enough money on his account".
 There is obviously _a lot_ more to it, but for the purpose of this blog post this is all I care about.

 At first I will introduce projections (aka folds) that are used to derive state from event streams.
 Then I will show one possible implementation of aggregates using a Monad transformer stack.

 I will try to provide enough examples so that no previous knowledge is required.
 There is a comment section below in case of questions.

 ## Projections ##

 The technical core of event sourcing is deriving state from a series of domain events.
 In event sourcing terms this is referred to as "projection" or "projecting state".
-Although one can argue that this term is heavily overloaded, I will just roll with this as I think it's the most common term.
+Although one can argue that this term is heavily overloaded, I will use it as I think it's the most common term.

 Projections are ubiquitous in all eventsourced applications.
 Some serve as read models where others serve as state for validating invariants.

 They can be expressed as a fold.
 Here's the (simplified) type signature for `foldl`: